rajeevamatya/eduki-hugo-site/content/en/grade-6/arithmetic-the-number-system/Coordinate_plane/index.md

 ---
 title: "04 Negative Numbers and the Coordinate Plane"
-description: "This article explains the extension of the coordinate plane to include negative numbers and the construction and interpretation of the coordinate plane.
-It also introduces the four quadrants of the coordinate plane and their characteristics."
+description: "This article explains the concept of negative numbers and the coordinate plane.
+It introduces quadrants and how to plot points on the coordinate plane.
+It also discusses how to construct and interpret the coordinate plane using an example of plotting temperature data."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00